England's Pitman retires from international netball

 After taking a year away from the court to train as a police officer, she returned to netball in 2022.

-She played in the Vitality Super League last season with London Pulse, helping them to reach their first Grand Final where they were beaten 57-48 by Loughborough Lightening.
+She played in the Vitality Super League last season with London Pulse, helping them to reach their first Grand Final where they were beaten 57-48 by Loughborough Lightning.

 Vitality Roses head coach Jess Thirlby said: "I would firstly like to say what an absolute pleasure it has been to work with Chelsea over the past few years.